TeamREPENTOGON/REPENTOGON/documentation/docs/enums/ModCallbacks.md

 |1094 |MC_PRE_MUSIC_PLAY_JINGLE {: .copyable } | ([Music](https://wofsauge.github.io/IsaacDocs/rep/enums/Music.html) MusicID)| [Music](https://wofsauge.github.io/IsaacDocs/rep/enums/Music.html) | [Music](https://wofsauge.github.io/IsaacDocs/rep/enums/Music.html) or boolean |

 ### MC_CONSOLE_AUTOCOMPLETE
-This is called whenever a function with the CUSTOM [AutocompleteType](AutocompleteType.md) command is being entered into the console.
+This is called whenever a function with the CUSTOM [AutocompleteType](AutocompleteType.md) enum is being entered into the console.
 Called every time the console input changes.

 Accepts a table.
 The table can hold both string values, which will just add the string as a parameter in autocomplete for the command, and a table of two strings which will add the first string as the parameter, and second as a description.
 Description can be used in autocomplete as well, however pressing TAB will properly autocomplete using the ID, not description (Think the `giveitem` command, as an example- `c1` would be The Sad Onion's "parameter" and `The Sad Onion` would be the "description", and both work.
 Pressing TAB will turn the command into `give c1`.)